mcadriaans/Zomato/zomato_small_data/S_Zomato_SQL_Queries.md

 ![image](https://github.com/user-attachments/assets/698c8277-5aab-4347-9352-4f2b3d25be20)

-## 2. Which five countries boast the highest number of restaurants listed in the Zomato database?
+## 2. Which five countries boast the highest number of restaurants listed in the data?
+*Pinpoints the top restaurant locations by country.*
 ```sql
 SELECT
   country,